jonnonz1/nz-statute-book/acts/public/1908/life-insurance-act-1908.md

 No company whose secretary is required to register an assignment by a mortgagee, nor any purchaser from a mortgagee, shall be bound to inquire into the propriety or regularity of the sale, or be affected in any way by notice (express, implied, or constructive) that the same is in any way improper or irregular, or be bound or concerned to see to the application of the proceeds of a sale by a mortgagee.

 ### 50 How mortgages discharged
-(1) Where the sum secured by a mortgage has been paid off either wholly or in part, or where for any other reason the mortgagee has become bound to discharge the mortgage either wholly or partially he shall endorse on the mortgage held by him a memorandum of discharge in the form or to the effect set forth in Schedule 16 hereto, and the same, when registered, shall effectually release and discharge the policy from the mortgage to the extent specified in the memorandum of discharge.
+(1) Where the sum secured by a mortgage has been paid off either wholly or in part, or where for any other reason the mortgagee has become bound to discharge the mortgage either wholly or partially he shall endorse on the mortgage held by him a memorandum of discharge in the form or to the effect set forth in Schedule 16, and the same, when registered, shall effectually release and discharge the policy from the mortgage to the extent specified in the memorandum of discharge.
 (2) If any one or more of such discharges are only partial, further discharges, as often as the case may require, may be executed in the like form and registered in the like manner as specified in the preceding subsection.
-(3) A memorandum of discharge or of partial discharge of a mortgage of a policy issued by a company that is established out of New Zealand and does not have a place of business in New Zealand need not be registered, but, subject to the provisions of subsection (4) of this section, shall take effect from the date thereof in the same manner as if it were registered.
+(3) A memorandum of discharge or of partial discharge of a mortgage of a policy issued by a company that is established out of New Zealand and does not have a place of business in New Zealand need not be registered, but, subject to the provisions of subsection (4), shall take effect from the date thereof in the same manner as if it were registered.
-(4) No memorandum of discharge or of partial discharge of a mortgage of a policy issued by a company that is established out of New Zealand and does not have a place of business in New Zealand shall be of any validity unless there is endorsed on the policy a memorandum in the form or to the effect set forth in Schedule 23 hereto, and signed, or, in the case of a corporation, sealed, by the mortgagee.
+(4) No memorandum of discharge or of partial discharge of a mortgage of a policy issued by a company that is established out of New Zealand and does not have a place of business in New Zealand shall be of any validity unless there is endorsed on the policy a memorandum in the form or to the effect set forth in Schedule 23, and signed, or, in the case of a corporation, sealed, by the mortgagee.

 ### 51 How discharges registered
-A memorandum of discharge shall be registered by leaving the mortgage, with such memorandum endorsed thereon, together with the policy, at the office of the company, whereupon the secretary shall, if the same is in his opinion in due form and properly executed, endorse on such policy a memorandum in the form or to the effect set forth in Schedule 17 hereto; and shall also endorse on the mortgage a memorandum of the same having been registered, in the form or to the effect set forth in Schedule 18 hereto; and shall return the mortgage and policy so endorsed to the person leaving the same, unless the mortgage is to the company, in which case the mortgage and policy shall be retained by the secretary.
+A memorandum of discharge shall be registered by leaving the mortgage, with such memorandum endorsed thereon, together with the policy, at the office of the company, whereupon the secretary shall, if the same is in his opinion in due form and properly executed, endorse on such policy a memorandum in the form or to the effect set forth in Schedule 17; and shall also endorse on the mortgage a memorandum of the same having been registered, in the form or to the effect set forth in Schedule 18; and shall return the mortgage and policy so endorsed to the person leaving the same, unless the mortgage is to the company, in which case the mortgage and policy shall be retained by the secretary.

 ### 52 How title to policy acquired by bankruptcy, etc, registered
-Where the right to a policy is acquired by bankruptcy, or under a will or intestacy, or under a writ of execution issued out of any Court whatsoever, the person so acquiring such right and desiring to have his title to the policy registered shall produce the policy to the secretary, with the evidence necessary to establish such right; and the secretary, if satisfied with the said evidence, or with such further evidence as he may call for, shall endorse on the policy a memorandum in the form or to the effect set forth in Schedule 19 hereto, signed by himself, and return the policy to the person so acquiring title thereto, and such endorsement shall vest the policy in such person as fully and effectually as if it had been assigned to him under the provisions hereof.
+Where the right to a policy is acquired by bankruptcy, or under a will or intestacy, or under a writ of execution issued out of any Court whatsoever, the person so acquiring such right and desiring to have his title to the policy registered shall produce the policy to the secretary, with the evidence necessary to establish such right; and the secretary, if satisfied with the said evidence, or with such further evidence as he may call for, shall endorse on the policy a memorandum in the form or to the effect set forth in Schedule 19, signed by himself, and return the policy to the person so acquiring title thereto, and such endorsement shall vest the policy in such person as fully and effectually as if it had been assigned to him under the provisions hereof.

 ### 53 Registration, etc, of assignment of mortgages
 All the provisions of this Act as to assignment of policies, registration thereof, or otherwise registering title to a policy shall, mutatis mutandis, be read and construed as applicable to assignments of mortgages, registration thereof, and otherwise registering title to mortgages.